WillemSleegers/tidystats-Word-add-in/README.md

 #### Mac

-To install the add-in in Mac, see the 'Sideload an add-in in Office on Mac' section [here](Sideload an add-in in Office on Mac).
+To install the add-in in Mac, see the 'Sideload an add-in in Office on Mac' section [here](https://docs.microsoft.com/en-us/office/dev/add-ins/testing/sideload-an-office-add-in-on-ipad-and-mac#sideload-an-add-in-in-office-on-mac).
 Briefly put, you need to put the manifest file in the following folder:

-> /Users/<username>/Library/Containers/com.microsoft.Word/Data/Documents/wef
+> /Users/\<username\>/Library/Containers/com.microsoft.Word/Data/Documents/wef

 If the 'wef' folder does not exist yet, simply create it and put the manifest file inside.
-After doing that, you can access the add-in via Insert > Add-ins > My Add-ins (click on the dropdown arrow).
+After doing that, you can access the add-in via the Insert ribbon > Add-ins > My Add-ins (click on the dropdown arrow; only then will you see the Developer add-ins).
 You should see the tidystats add-in in the list.
 Simply click on it and the add-in will open.

 That's it for Mac <3.